mcdaley/account_ledger/README.md

         Map { "id": 2, "name": "two"    } ]

 ## To Do
-1. Build the rails API to return the JSON responses
-2. Add a transaction
+[x] 1.
+Build the rails API to return the JSON responses [x] 2.
+Add a transaction
-3. Edit a transaction
+[x] 3.
+Edit a transaction
-4. Delete a transaction
+[x] 4.
+Delete a transaction
 5. Add account balance to top of the form
 6. Running balance
+7. Proptypes for handling type checks
+8. JavaScript testing

 ## Questions
 1. How do I load transactions on the initial page load for transactions#index?